Sheree Whitfield Welcomes Kim Zolciak Back To ‘RHOA’: ‘‘We’ve All Matured’

 Even though Kim has been filming her own show, Don’t Be Tardy, she isn’t exactly hating the new girls.
 Sheree reveals that most of her co-stars are indeed happy and positive, and the drama is often linked back to one bad apple.
 And it sounds like Whitfield doesn’t see Kim as the bad apple who starts drama.
 And Kim would probably agree, as she’s the mother of six children and may want to avoid drama.

-“Most of the girls are pretty positive,” Sheree has revealed about the girls on the show, revealing to Bravo, “but you know, you always have those, that one just negative Nancy just lurking all the time.”
+“Most of the girls are pretty positive,” Sheree has revealed about the girls on the show, revealing to b, “but you know, you always have those, that one just negative Nancy just lurking all the time.”

 A post shared by Kim Zolciak-Biermann (@kimzolciakbiermann) on